quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_14-14-37.png)

-First we want the Robot to dynamically get the Badging App credentials from the instance. in the Toolbox, search for 'Credential' then Drag the component **GetApplicationCredentiak** (2) to the Canvas and connect it between the Start component and the Authentication component as shown:
+First, we want the Robot to dynamically retrieve the Badging App credentials from the instance.
+In the Toolbox, search for 'Credential,' then drag the component **GetApplicationCredential** (2) to the Canvas and connect it between the Start component and the Authentication component as shown:"

 ![Alt text](img/2023-10-02_14-17-57.png)

-Remember we have created at the begining of the lab some Application Credential called 'Badging App Creds', this is where we are going to use it.
+Remember, at the beginning of the lab, we created an Application Credential called 'Badging App Creds'; this is where we are going to use it

 Double click the Name field on the **Credentials** component and type 'Badging App Creds'